 Mortgage arrears occur when a borrower cannot afford to meet mortgage repayments every month.
-Being in arrears is a difficult situation, because each month repayments are required and financial problems can swiftly arise.
+Being in arrears is a difficult situation, because monthly repayments are required and financial problems can swiftly arise.

 As with any financial difficulty, communication between the mortgage lender and the borrower is essential.
-Consumers that contact their lender in advance of falling into arrears have the ability to jointly plan how to avoid payment difficulties before they occur.
-Mortgage lenders are interested in helping borrowers out of repayment difficulty, and are legally bound to consider your case and treat you fairly.
+Consumers that contact their lender before falling into arrears can jointly plan on how to avoid payment difficulties before they occur.
+Mortgage lenders want to help borrowers out of repayment difficulty, and are legally bound to consider your case and treat you fairly.

-When a borrower is worried that they will fall into arrears and contacts their mortgage lender a plan of action should be agreed on.
+When a borrower is worried about falling into arrears and contacts their mortgage lender, a plan of action should be agreed on.
 This type of payment arrangement will be designed to get the borrower out of payment difficulty, whilst ensuring the lender still receives payment.
-Each arrears case will be reviewed on an individual basis, with payment history and gravity of problem considered, and the lender may suggest one of the following solutions.
-All of these have financial implications.
+Each arrears case will be reviewed on an individual basis, with the payment history and gravity of the problem considered, the lender may suggest one of the following solutions.
+All of these have financial implications:

 - Lowering repayment levels for a certain period of time

 - Increasing mortgage term to spread out repayments over a longer period.

 For those borrowers that are already in arrears, your mortgage lender should suggest a repayment plan to pay off the arrears alongside your usual repayments.
 In some cases, if the borrower cannot manage this, the lender will allow a delay on these extra payments.
 This will depend on payment record.

 A general rule of thumb when it comes to mortgage arrears is to pay as much as possible each month and keep up regular payments.
 A mortgage loan should be considered a priority, as failing to get out of arrears could lead to repossession of your home.